Alcohol & substance misuse – advice for all

 FRANK offers free and confidential advice about drugs 24 hours a day and can refer you on to local drugs services.
-Call FRANK on 0800 77 66 00 or Text FRANK on 82111 or visit the website www.talktofrank.com
+Call FRANK on 0800 77 66 00 or Text FRANK on 82111 or visit their website at www.talktofrank.com

-FRANK also provides a wide range of information about drugs and their effects, as well real life stories and interactive material on the website www.talktofrank.com
+FRANK also provides a wide range of information about drugs and their effects, as well real life stories and interactive material on their website at www.talktofrank.com

 All drugs carry risks.
 Some of the health risks involved in using any illegal drugs are:

 - the user can never be sure of exactly what they are taking

 - what is bought is unlikely to be pure, and they wont know what it has been mixed with